$582 Find Cheap Flights from Seattle to Australia

 • Economy-ticketed passengers at Seattle-Tacoma International Airport can relax in refined comfort and style while waiting for a flight to Australia.
 You can show a prepaid lounge pass or pay an entrance fee in order to access the exclusive lounge The Club at SEA.
 There is one location in the Central Terminal and one in the South Satellite.

-Top airlines flying from Seattle to Australia
+Reviews of the top airlines flying from Seattle to Australia

 Need help choosing which airline to fly with from Seattle to Australia?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.